cylc/cylc-admin/docs/feb2020-workshop-agenda.md

   - installing without conda?
   - reducing size of UI dist/ package
   - containers: how many docker files; use of docker compose; non-docker?

+- component version compatibility
+  - how should new versions deal with existing (running) WFS at older versions?

 Finally: update the Gantt Chart through mid-2021